Hyperradiance, photon blockade and concurrence in a pair of qubits inside a driven cavity: Introduction

-In this paper, we theoretically propose a two-qubit system coupled to single-mode cavity that is driven by a two-photon drive.
-A two-photon drive can be realized by pumping an intracavity crystal having second-order nonlinearity with an external laser of frequency twice the cavity frequency \cite{zhu2020squeezed}.
-This leads to an optical parametric amplification process and squeezing, whereby a single laser photon generates two cavity photons, thereby breaking the U(1) symmetry of the system.
-We investigate the radiance of the system using master equation as well as perturbative complex hamiltonian approaches.
-The results of both approaches are in good agreement in the weak driving regime.
-We calculate concurrence as a measure of qubit-qubit entanglement.
+In this paper, we theoretically study a two-qubit system coupled to single-mode cavity that is driven by a two-photon drive.
+A two-photon drive can be realized by pumping an intracavity crystal having second-order nonlinearity with an external laser of frequency tuned near twice the cavity frequency \cite{zhu2020squeezed}.
+This leads to an optical parametric amplification process and squeezing, whereby a single laser photon generates two cavity photons, thereby breaking the $U(1)$ symmetry of the system.
+The two-photon drive \cite{PhysRevLett.124.073602,PhysRevA.104.053718,PhysRevA.80.033807,zhu2020squeezed,wielinga1993quantum,minganti2016exact,zhao2018two,gevorgyan2013parametrically,PhysRevA.105.063704} involves processes where two photons are simultaneously created or annihilated.
+This does not conserve the photon number $\hat{n} = \langle a^{\dagger} a \rangle$.
+As a result, the Hamiltonian is no longer invariant under the $U(1)$ transformation $a\rightarrow ae^{i\theta}$.
+The $U(1)$ symmetry corresponds to the conservation of particle number under this transformation.